tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/week 3.md

 $$\sum_{k=1}^{k = 12} k$$

 The $\sum_{}$ stands for sum, in this case the sum of all the values of `k` as `k` ranges through all whole numbers from 1 to 12.

+<h5>Arithmetic series</h5>

+If the terms of an arithmetic sequence are added, the result is known as an `arithmetic series`.
+For example, the arithmetic progression with five terms having first term 4 and common difference 5 is 4,9,14,19,24.
+It is easily verified that this has sum 70.
+If the series has a large number of terms then finding its sum by diretly adding all the terms will be laborious.
+Fortunately there is a formula that enables us to find the sum of an arithmetic series.